yathin017/Student-Report-Portal-Django/README.md

 3) run: pip install -r requirements.txt in your shell
 4) run: python manage.py runserver

-#### For any queries students can also use contact us in the website
+#### You can check this website for better understanding https://student-report-portal-django.herokuapp.com/